peter88213/novelyst_aeon2/docs/usage.md

 The names/column labels refer to timelines based on the "yWriter" template.

 - If an Aeon event title occurs more than once, the program aborts with an error message.
-- Events assigned to the "Narrative" arc are converted to regular scenes and placed in a regular chapter (*).
+- Events assigned to the "Narrative" arc are converted to regular scenes (*).
-- Events not assigned to the "Narrative" arc are converted to "Notes" scenes and placed in a "Notes" chapter (*).
+- Optionally, events not assigned to the "Narrative" arc are converted to "Notes" scenes (**).
+- New scenes are put into a new chapter named "New scenes".
 - All scenes are sorted chronologically.
 - The scene status is "Outline".
 - The event title is used as scene title (*).